East Brunswick, New Jersey: Arts and culture

+In August 2025, East Brunswick received it's "Film Ready" certification from the New Jersey Motion Picture and Television Commission making it one 19 municipalities in the state with such designation.
+This certification will allow the township to attract studios and networks looking for their next production site.

-Parks and recreation
+Parks and Recreation

-While there are no major county or state parks within East Brunswick's borders, there is still a nice assortment of recreational activities in the township.
+While there are no major county or state parks within East Brunswick's borders, there is an assortment of recreational activities in the township.

 On the border of East Brunswick and South Brunswick is the Ireland Brook Conservation area, a 22651200 sqft nature preserve of forests, fields, nature trails, and wetlands, near the Ireland Brook (a tributary of the Lawrence Brook within the much larger Raritan Valley region).

 Heavenly Farms is the largest park operated by the township's division of recreation.
 It features baseball and softball fields, bike trails, a disc golf course, a dog park, football fields, lacrosse fields, and lighted soccer fields.

-Crystal Springs Family Waterpark is an aquatic center that hosts 4 various size pools, a splash park, water slides, a lazy river, and more recreational activities.
+Crystal Springs Family Waterpark is an aquatic center that hosts five various size pools, a splash park, water slides, a lazy river, and more recreational activities.
 The park opened in 1994 and was the first municipal waterpark in New Jersey.
 The park was built on the site of parts of Dallenbach Lake.

 Smaller parks in the township include the township's Community Park, along with Bicentennial Park, Country Lane Park, Crandall Play Area, Dideriksen Park, Frost Woods, Great Oak Park, Keystone Park, Lenape Park, Pine Ridge Park, Riva Avenue Park, Sadowski Play Area, Tices Lane Park, Volunteer and Veterans Park, Washington Heights Park, and Welsh Park.